keepthrifty/keepthrifty.github.io/_posts/2018/2018-01-16-food-budget-dropped.md

 ### 4. I stopped getting lunch (and treats) at work

 This is another one that came from me parting ways with my 9-5 job.

-If I get hungry during the day, my only food options are from our fridge and our pantry - and the food here is much less expensive than what the cafeteria and vending machines at my old office used to offer.
+If I get hungry during the day, my only food options are from our fridge and our pantry.
+And the food here is much less expensive than what the cafeteria and vending machines at my old office used to offer.

 Again, if I can work from home after the mini-retirement, we should be able to maintain our improvement here.